Winter In Milwaukee with Kids

 When the weather turns, there is plenty to do in Milwaukee in Winter with Kids!
-From indoor experiences and energy busters to outdoor activities that embrace below freezing temperatures, our guide has you covered.
+From indoor experiences and energy busters to outdoor activities that embrace our below freezing temperatures, this guide has you covered.

 The Fiserv Forum is Milwaukee’s premium recreation arena and home to the Milwaukee Bucks NBA team.